souljorje/vue-simple-maps/packages/docs/src/guide/getting-started.md

 ### 2. Create component

 You can use any TopoJSON/GeoJSON and projection.
-Find TopoJSON files in [this repo](https://github.com/deldersveld/TopoJSON), see projections in [examples](/examples/projections).
+Find TopoJSON files in [this repo](https://github.com/deldersveld/TopoJSON).

 <SourceCode>
   <<< @/src/.vuepress/components/examples/simple.vue